Article I – Democracy

 3.1 Green New Deal – Transition from Fossil Fuels to Renewables

-B. Oppose a transition to natural gas in lieu of renewables.
+B. Oppose a transition to natural gas in lieu of renewable energy sources.

 C. Establish a Green New Deal to convert Rhode Island to 100% clean, renewable energy and zero greenhouse gas emissions by 2030.

-D. Establish a Dept. of Climate Emergency which will provide relief to victims of climate change and climate disasters.
+D. Establish a Department of Climate Emergency which will provide relief to victims of climate change and climate disasters.

 E. Expand wind power, and invest in hydro-electric power, weatherization, energy efficiency, geothermal, solar, among other renewable energy sources.

-G. Avoiding using conflict area materials in the construction of renewable energy projects, as well resources that directly harm indigineous populations.
+G. Avoiding using conflict area materials in the construction of renewable energy projects, as well resources that directly harm indigenous populations.